hoc-ppu/lawchecker/README.md

 ## Python script installation
 Clone the repository if you have not already done so.
 [Here is a guide to cloning](https://www.youtube.com/watch?v=CKcqniGu3tA).
 **This project uses submodules** so when cloning use, `--recurse-submodules`.
-Alternatively, if you forgot to use --recurse-submodules when cloning, run `git submodule update --init`.
+Alternatively, **if you forgot to use** --recurse-submodules when cloning, you can run `git submodule update --init` at any point after you have cloned the repo.
 Install a recent version of [Python](https://www.python.org/downloads/) if you have not got one.

-### *Optionally* create and activate a python virtual environment.
+### Create and activate a python virtual environment (optional).
-To create a virtual environment run the following in PowerShell on Windows or in the terminal on Unix (Mac or Linux).
+To create a virtual environment run the following in PowerShell on Windows or in the terminal on Mac or Linux.

 <details>
 <summary>On Windows</summary>